ABA Section of Business Law

 - Up to 3 individuals selected each year for a 2-year term through a Section-wide nomination process.
 The Section sponsors Advisors attendance at meetings during their initial terms.

-- Advisors are assigned to one or more substantive law committees in the areas of their expertise.
+- Advisors provide knowledge and insight to one or more substantive law committees in the areas of their expertise.

 Obligations of the Business Law Advisors

 A critical feature of the Program is a commitment by selected Business Law Advisors to share wisdom and experience with members of the Section by: